Multiple biliary hamartomas

-The prevelance of MBH is ~ 3% at autopsy 1 however prevalence on imaging is <1% as most hamartomas are < 5 mm in size and often not detected.
+The prevalence of MBH is ~3% at autopsy 1, however, prevalence on imaging is <1% as most hamartomas are <5 mm in size and often not detected.
 MBH is reportedly three times more common in women than men 2.

 Biliary hamartomas are composed of small disorganised clusters of dilated cystic bile ducts lined by a single layer of cuboidal cells and surrounded by an abundant fibrocollagenous stroma 1,6-7.
 Although they may communicate with the biliary tree, they generally do not.
 They are thought to arise from embryonic bile duct remnants that have failed to involute.

 Small hamartomas are usually echogenic if discreetly seen.
 Often tiny individual hamartomas cannot be resolved and are instead interpreted as diffuse heterogenous liver echotexture.
-Larger hamartomas (> 10 mm) may appear hypoechoic or anechoic and comet tail artifact may be seen 8.
+Larger hamartomas (>10 mm) may appear hypoechoic or anechoic and comet tail artefact may be seen 8.
 Appearances mimic metastases (see ultrasound appearances of liver metastases).

 Biliary hamartomas are hypoattenuating and often show no enhancement 6.
 Occasionally an enhancing nodule or rim may be identified in a small number of lesions.

-Only a small number of the many lesions that are actually present can be seen as grape-like clusters of abnormal vascularity with contrast persisting into the venous phase 9.
+Only a limited number of the many lesions that are actually present can be seen as grape-like clusters of abnormal vascularity with contrast persisting into the venous phase 9.

 - depending on TE, may approach that of CSF